syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action before filtering of the list items starts in the DropDownList when the enableFilterSearch is enabled.
+Fires the action before filtering the list items that starts in the DropDownList when the enableFilterSearch is enabled.

 <table class="params">
 <thead>